0Camus0/soraTesting/README.md

 **Important**: Your API key should NEVER be committed to the repository.

-To set up your API key, create a `.env` file in the project root:
+Create a `.env` file in the project root:

 ```bash
 # .env file